-The hundreds of thousands of developers collaborating and monitoring open-source systems ensure the strength of the platform is maintained, which means threats are almost transparent and can be quickly detected and fixed quickly.
-This increased visibility creates a larger security net where issues can be addressed effectively.
+The hundreds of thousands of developers collaborating and monitoring open-source systems maintain the strength of the platform.
+This means they can detect and fix threats quickly.
+This increased visibility creates a larger security net.
+Consequently, this net addresses issues effectively.
 With open-source systems, the entire community is looking at an issue, not just a single team.
-Risk is significantly reduced.
+This significantly reduces risk.

 For closed systems, fewer people are looking at fixing the underlying code and so in case of a hack, you could potentially have zero-day exploits exposed for a longer period of time, as you have fewer people involved in finding bugs.